Gretna Public Schools: 2026 Guide for Omaha-Area Families

 Is there new construction available in Gretna?

 Plenty.
-Gretna is one of the most active new construction markets in the metro.
-The 204th–216th corridor and areas near Aspen Creek are seeing consistent builder activity.
-If new builds are on your list, this is one of the better places to look.
+Gretna is one of the most active new construction markets in the Omaha metro, with 17 builders operating across 149+ communities.
+The 204th–216th corridor and the Aspen Creek and Falling Waters areas are seeing the most builder activity.
+Resale inventory is also solid at most price points.

 Who is Gretna NOT a great fit for?